lspm-pkg/lspm/README.md

 # LSPM - Little Simple Package Manager

-LSPM is a lightweight, simple, and fast package manager designed to run on anything (alpine, debian, linux from scratch, buildroot)
+LSPM is a lightweight, simple, and fast package manager designed to run on anything (alpine, debian, linux from scratch, buildroot).
 It supports installing, upgrading, and removing packages, managing multiple repositories, and creating packages with minimal effort.

 ---

 ## Features

-- Minimal footprint, works with as little as 64MB RAM and tiny CPU cores
+> - Minimal footprint, works with as little as 64MB RAM and tiny CPU cores
-- Multi-repository support with merged index
+> - Multi-repository support with merged index
-- Versioned packages with `latest` support
+> - Versioned packages with `latest` support
-- `install.sh` to install your package, Includes running the LSPM nestedly to grab your deps.
+> - `install.sh` to install your package, includes running the LSPM nestedly to grab your deps
-- Swap-friendly, streamable, and highly portable
+> - Swap-friendly, streamable, and highly portable

 ---